the16thpythonist/cookiecutter_aimat/README.rst

     my_thesis_project                               # Bad
     crystal_gnn_benchmarks                          # Better

-**be concise.** On the other hand you also don't want your project name to be a
+**be concise.** On the other hand you also don't want your project name to be a whole sentence because you'll end up writing that name a lot in the import statments.
+However, be careful not to lean too much into abbreviations lest the name becomes hard to understand for others.

 .. code-block:: bash